 At ages 0–6 months, a child might make sounds to express needs, begin to move his or her mouth when looking at a caregiver talking, and babble in a way that sounds like speech.

-At age 6–12 months, a child might begin to say real words and show a desire to communicate wants and needs, such as by waving arms, pointing, or using hand motions.
+At ages 6–12 months, a child might begin to say real words and show a desire to communicate wants and needs, such as by waving arms, pointing, or using hand motions.

 At ages 1–2 years, a child might say two-word phrases, such as “Go bye-bye” and ask two word-questions, such as “Where Mama?”